SediRockStar/Localization_Model_Knowledge/README.md

 # Localization_Model_Knowledge

-A Study on Localization of Knowledge in Language Models
+Report title: A Study on Localization of Knowledge in Language Models

 For causal mediation analysis, see knowledge_editing/notebooks folder.
 For knowledge editing, see knowledge_editing/example_{}.ipynb.
 Knowledge editing results are available upon request (the accumulated json files are too big).